Bucanero06/ACP_Sample_Project/README.md

         SBI data set was current as of June 30, 2014.
 Based on the age of the data, and the underlying technology, the National Broadband Map and its Application Program Interface (API), will be decommissioned on December 21, 2018.

-Metadata updates have occured as recent as 2021 but the data is still however in the next sections an overview of the ACP processes is broken into sections to aid in our understanding as well as MetConnects.
+Metadata updates have occurred as recently as 2021, but the data is still considered outdated for our purposes.
+In the next sections, the ACP processes are broken into sections to aid in our understanding as well as MetConnects.
 Useful links with further information are embedded in the text, deciding to follow more closely the Service Providers, NLAD (National Lifeline Accountability Database) and USAC's sections of the ACP available knowledgebase.

 ## Application Development and Maintenance Best Practices
 i.e. Things to keep in mind which go into a project but don't tend to be discussed when creating solutions under and MVP